37 Easy Halloween Treats Kids Can Make

 Halloween Dessert Nachos

 Coaxing the kids into eating fruit isn’t always easy, especially on a holiday.
 But even picky eaters won’t be able to resist getting at least one of their five-a-day when you team up to make this easy Halloween treat.
-Ask your little ones to garnish his or her own little plate of apple “nachos” with drizzles of melted PB&J and handfuls of Halloween candy pieces.
+Ask your little ones to garnish his or her own little plate of apple “nachos” with drizzles of melted PB&J, handfuls of Halloween candy pieces, and not-so-scary Candy Eye Balls, ($3, Target).

 Parents, you can tell your kids you do know jack.
 Jack o’ lantern, that is!
 The orange sprinkle-coated variation of this Halloween dessert for kids will be the MVP of your bash.
 And you don’t need a lot to bring them to life.
-A marshmallow (feel free to make your own if you like), a paper straw, and your kid's imagination are all you need to create a collection of frightful friends.
+Marshmallows (feel free to make your own if you like), a set of Green Paper Straws, ($3, Target), and your kid's imagination are all you need to create a collection of frightful friends.

 Halloween Pumpkin Bundt Cake

 Your Halloween party can really take shape around this creatively-configured edible centerpiece.
-Bake a couple of bundt cakes, allow them to cool, then invite the kids to assist with flipping one on top of the other and drizzling them with homemade almond-flavor frosting.
+Bake a couple of Bundt cakes in a 12-Inch Bundt Pan, ($13, Target), allow them to cool, then invite the kids to assist with flipping one on top of the other and drizzling them with homemade almond-flavor frosting.
 A green ice cream cone makes for a spot-on “stem.”

 Halloween Candy Bark